-Integration with GitLab makes source and translation files synchronized with GitLab repository and Crowdin translation project.
+Integration with GitLab synchronizes source and translation files between your GitLab repository and translation project in Crowdin Enterprise.
 All translated and approved files will be automatically pushed as a merge request to the l10n branch in GitLab repository.

 To integrate via GitLab Enterprise Account you should create an access token.
-Make sure to select the required scopes:
+Make sure to select the required scope:

-When translations are finished and your languages are ready to go live, Crowdin sends merge request with translations to your version control system.
-For every branch that is under localization, Crowdin creates additional service branch with translations.
-We do not commit directly to the master branch so you can verify translations first.
+When translations are finished and your languages are ready to go live, Crowdin Enterprise sends the merge request with translations to your version control system.
+For every branch that is under localization, Crowdin Enterprise creates an additional service branch with translations.
+We don’t commit directly to the master branch so that you can verify translations first.

-When you set up the integration you select existing repository branches that should be added to the Crowdin project.
-To add future branches from GitLab to Crowdin automatically, create a pattern for the branch names.
-If a branch name follows a certain pattern, it will be automatically added to Crowdin.
+When you set up the integration you select existing repository branches to be added to the Crowdin Enterprise project.
+To add future branches from GitLab to Crowdin Enterprise automatically, create a pattern for the branch names in the integration settings.

 For example, you add a pattern *feature in the GitLab integration settings.
 In this case, the future branches that contain this word at the end of the title will be added to the project.